gnoppix/wiki-pages/src/content/docs/installation/repo.md

 With Debian 13 apt completly changed, thats why we have different formats and till 2028 we have support for Gnoppix 22/23/24.

-Gnoppix Core (Free Desktop) Software repositories Arch Linux Based
+Gnoppix (Member) Software repositories Arch Linux Based
 ------------------------------------------------------------------